murkl/arch-os/docs/README.md

 ## Features

 - Minimal Arch Linux base, UEFI only: linux-zen, linux, linux-lts or linux-hardened
-- btrfs or ext4, systemd-boot or GRUB, dual boot aware
+- btrfs or ext4, systemd-boot or GRUB, on a disk of its own
 - Disk encryption (LUKS2) and Secure Boot with your own keys
 - One password for encryption, root and user; automatic login behind an encrypted disk
 - Btrfs snapshots before every package change (Snapper), restored from the desktop (Btrfs Assistant)